Currency Forecast 2026: Live GBP, EUR & USD Predictions

 What are the exchange rate predictions for 2026?+

-What is the GBP/EUR exchange rate forecast for April 2026?+
+What is the GBP/EUR exchange rate prediction after the 30 April BoE decision?+

 Will the pound rise against the dollar in 2026?+